Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Introduction

 NNs can be employed to generate graphs, retaining the graph structure as well as the flexibility to be trained \cite{guo2023systematic,chen2025graph}.
-For example, the authors of \cite{wang2024empowering,zhao2025generative} use policy gradient (PG) \cite{sutton1999policy} to train NNs that output graphs representing activated devices and transmission links in an integrated sensing and communication system and a cyber-physical power system, respectively, where devices and links are represented as vertices and edges.
-In Wi-Fi networks, the authors of \cite{gu2024graph} apply deterministic policy gradient (DPG) \cite{lillicrap2019continuous} to NNs that output a graph model representing STAs as vertices, with contention and interference impacts represented as weighted edges.
+For example, in \cite{wang2024empowering} and \cite{zhao2025generative}, the policy gradient (PG) \cite{sutton1999policy} is to train NNs that output graphs representing activated devices and transmission links in an integrated sensing and communication system and a cyber-physical power system, respectively, where devices and links are represented as vertices and edges, respectively.
+In Wi-Fi networks, the authors of \cite{gu2024graph} apply deterministic policy gradient (DPG) \cite{lillicrap2019continuous} to NNs that output an interference graph model representing STAs as vertices, with contention and interference impacts represented as weighted edges.
 The graph is cut based on edge weights to partition contending or interfering STAs into a fixed number of slots \cite{gu2024graph}.
 However, challenges remain in minimizing slot usage and ensuring reliability in Wi-Fi IIoT networks.
-Moreover, the above work \cite{gu2024graph} studies the Wi-Fi networks with limited numbers of devices, e.g., up to tens of devices.
+Moreover, the above work \cite{gu2024graph} studies the Wi-Fi networks with a limited number of devices, e.g., up to tens of devices.
 Note that the number of possible device pairs grows quadratically when the number of devices increases.
-How to design the neural graph modeling (NGM) scheme that models the edges in these massive pairs in large Wi-Fi networks requires future research.
+Thus, how to design an interference graph learning (IGL) scheme that models the edges in these massive pairs in large Wi-Fi networks requires future research.